 Our Work in 2016

-EMA Massive Actions-- We organized our 7th EMA Massive action community service weekend.
-EMA Massive Actions have helped bring tree plantings, community garden sessions, beach and river cleanups to over 10 cities in the U.S. through our ambassadors.
+EMA organized it's 7th "Massive Action" community service (aka Play it FWD) weekend.
+EMA Massive Actions have planted trees, community gardens, cleaned up local rivers and beaches in over 10 cities in the U.S. through EMA ambassadors.

-Through EMA ambassador, EMX LA, we are part of the newly created NoHo Art Walk and Future DJ's program.
+Through EMA ambassador, EMX LA, EMA helped create the NoHo Art Walk and the Future DJ's program.